yasirbhutta/yasirbhutta.github.io/python/docs/variables.md

 **3. What is the difference between declaring and initializing a variable?**
 **Answer:** Declaring a variable involves specifying its name and data type, while initializing a variable means giving it an initial value.
 Initialization usually follows declaration but is not always required.

+4. What is a variable in computer programming?
+Give examples of integer, string, float, and Boolean variables.

 ## References and Bibliography